 The installation of a Blue Gold watermaker is simple and does not require any special tools.

-You can provide by following one of the below flow charts.
-We warmly suggest to ever use a boost pump in order to correctly feed the HP pump and eliminate air bubbles in the circuit.
+You can install your watermaker by following one of the flowcharts below.
+We highly recommend to use a boost pump in order to correctly feed the HP pump and eliminate air bubbles in the circuit.

 Anyways an installation without boost pump is allowed, only please take care to keep all the components (from the seawater intake to the HP pump) at least 50 cm below the waterline, and take also care that no air bubbles remain in this part of the plant during the runninig.